spiral/shopify-starter-kit/README.md

 Advanced mode supported partial moving to new structure and all files in `./theme` folder will work totally fine.

 ❗**NOTE**: this mod is only suitable for those stores where no code changes are expected in the admin panel.
-In advanced mode, at the moment there is no way to do full syncronization with the existing store.
+In advanced mode, at the moment there is no way to do full syncing with the existing store.
 All files downloaded from the existing store will be placed in the theme folder and there will be no replacement in the structure

 ---